menu

 People

-One of the unique characteristics of the W Lexington St / S Albany Ave neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 99.5% of the neighborhoods in America.
-Also of note, 82.2% of the children in this area live in poverty; an extraordinarily high percentage compared to other neighborhoods in the nation.
+The W Lexington St / S Albany Ave neighborhood stands out for having an average per capita income lower than 99.2% of the neighborhoods in the United States.
+Also of note, 78.9% of the children in this area live in poverty; an extraordinarily high percentage compared to other neighborhoods in the nation.
 In a nation where approximately one in four children grows up in poverty, this neighborhood stands out for the depth of the problem manifested here.

 In addition, of particular note, 9.6% of the people in the W Lexington St / S Albany Ave neighborhood currently reside in a correction facility, held due to punishment for a crime.